Institute of Community Psychology Aotearoa (IComPA)

 These aims form a broad statement of intent for members of IComPA:

-• To promote developments within the profession and discipline of psychology that will enhance the status of Maori as tangata whenua
+• To promote developments within the profession and discipline of psychology that will enhance the status of Māori as tangata whenua.

-• To promote developments within the profession that will enhance the ability of ethnic and cultural communities to become self-determining in a manner consistent with Te Tiriti o Waitangi
+• To promote developments within the profession that will enhance the ability of ethnic and cultural communities to become self-determining in a manner consistent with Te Tiriti o Waitangi.

-• To promote the use of psychology and social science in the pursuit of social justice for individuals, groups and communities
+• To promote the use of psychology and social science in the pursuit of social justice for individuals, groups, and communities.

-• To promote knowledge of the discipline of community psychology
+• To promote knowledge of the discipline of community psychology.

 • To undertake activities consistent with the values and principles of community psychology.

-Values and Principles
+Values and principles

 Values are inextricably enmeshed in all forms of human behaviour, including psychological research and practice.
 Values help frame the way we see the world and play an important role in determining our priorities.
 In this sense, values help set our agendas.
 Community psychologists believe it is important to make explicit the values guiding their practice.